One of the more annoying tasks associated with painting is removing the old paint from the outside surfaces (such as a wooden deck, patio, or siding).

-A good thumb of rule you can follow is always clean the patio when the temperatures remain around 45 to 52 degrees both during the day and night.
+A good thumb rule you can follow is always to clean the patio when the temperatures remain around 45 to 52 degrees both during the day and night.

 Plus, to dry the area quickly after washing there should be no signs of acidic rain or condensation for several days.

 If you want to go for deck stripping in winters, make sure you check the weather forecast to get an idea of the warmer days of the month.

 Freezing weather (when the temperature drops below freezing) should be completely avoided as water may then seep into and can freeze-thaw making severe damages to the wood or concrete.